apache/arrow/docs/source/format/ADBC.rst

 implement the API standard version 1.0.0.

 Similarly, this documentation describes the ADBC API standard version 1.0.0.
-If/when an ABI-compatible compatible revision is made (e.g. new standard options are defined), the next version would be 1.1.0.
+If/when an ABI-compatible revision is made (e.g. new standard options are defined), the next version would be 1.1.0.
 If incompatible changes are made (e.g. new API functions), the next version would be 2.0.0.